 The program requires twenty-three months of study and all students enrolled must attend full time.
 The school is fully accredited by the Joint Review Committee on Education in Radiology Technology (JRCERT) 20 N. Wacker Dr. Suite 2850, Chicago, IL 60606 (312.704.5300) (www.jrcert.org).
-The standards for accreditation can be accessed on JRCERT's web site.
+The standards for accreditation can be accessed in Appendix A in this handbook.